 Tek-Mesh is a Quebec invention that takes the shield concept up under the shingles and punches a bunch of holes it in like a screen.
 It has patented raised bumps, with holes in them as well, that tend to intercept the water, but not hold the debris.
 At the same time these bumps give strength to the metal that allows it to be much lighter and less expensive than most shield products.
 It actually stands up above the rain gutter and is attached over the outer edge of the rain gutter.
 Its ability to absorb a very heavy rain flow is exceptional.
 It leaves no place for debris to hide from the wind – so it cleans itself out well.
 Being a shield, sliding snow isn't going to grab the outer edge of the rain gutter, and with the raised bumps, it does not promote snow and ice sliding as found with most shields.

-I have tested this product for two years on two houses.
+I have tested this product for three years on two houses.
 It has the same limitation of all the shield products in that the rain gutter must be enough below the overhang of the roof to allow room to install it and still have a slope.
 The slope of the roof must be just steep enough to not allow this little sheet metal addition under the front shingle to level out the shingle to where it will hold water.
 It sheds everything, except some of the unusually fine pointed long needles from a Honey Locust tree that you see in the photo.

 FREEZING UP OF THE LITTLE DRAIN HOLES

-But it has a major problem in the freeze thaw period when even a house with no history of icicles at all experiences the beginning of thaw followed by freezing.
+But it has had a major problem in the freeze thaw period when even a house with no history of icicles at all experiences the beginning of thaw followed by freezing.
 A regular rain gutter is beginning to flow at this point, or freezing up and flowing again the next day.
 A wrap-around shield will have the front edge free of snow and the thawing drip will wrap around into the rain gutter.
 But with this product, the little holes ice over very quickly and while protected by a cover of snow do not thaw out while the sun is creating a little bit of melt water higher up.
 That flows over the front edge, which does not go into the rain gutter, and then freezes on its way down to the ground; very little water flow but large icicles.
 A clear winner for three seasons and most of the winter; a real problem for three weeks.